Winifred Coombe Tennant

 Mrs Winifred Margaret Coombe Tennant (1 November 1874 – 31 August 1956) was a British suffragist, Liberal politician, philanthropist, patron of the arts and spiritualist.
 She and her husband lived near Swansea in South Wales, where she became an enthusiastic proponent of Welsh cultural traditions.
-She was also known by the bardic name "Mam o'r Nedd".
+She was also known by the bardic name "Mam o Nedd".

 Biography

 Born Winifred Margaret Pearce-Serocold in Britain on 1 November 1874, at Rodborough Lodge, Rodborough, Gloucestershire, she was the only child of Royal Navy Lieutenant George Edward Pearce-Serocold (1828–1912), of a landed gentry family of Cherry Hinton, Cambridgeshire, and his second wife, Mary Clarke, daughter of Jeremiah Clarke Richardson, J.P., of Derwen Fawr, near Swansea.
 She was raised in France and Italy, where she was privately educated.

 On 12 December 1895 she married Charles Coombe Tennant (1852–1928), who was 22 years older than she; they lived at his family's house, Cadoxton Lodge, Neath.
 He was son of the St Albans M.P.
 Charles Tennant.
 They had three sons, Christopher, Alexander, and Henry, and a daughter Daphne, but Christopher and Daphne died young.

 Her child Henry was the result of a deliberate affair with Gerald Balfour.